Fundraising for Charity and Helping Others: Ideas for Schools

 - selling tickets for a special event in which all the performers provide their services voluntarily or in which all of the items used at the event are donated.
 (Examples include a drama performance, a school dance, or a potluck meal.
 In return for a little publicity, businesses may be happy to donate food.)

 - holding a "bring and buy" sale or a garage sale (Families donate items that they no longer want and other families buy them.)

-- selling cookie dough, frozen pies or gift wrap provided by fundraising companies (Students sometimes receive prizes from a company if they reach certain sales goals.)
+- selling cookie dough, frozen pies, or gift wrap provided by fundraising companies (Students may receive prizes from a company if they reach certain sales goals.)